Malta in the Eurovision Song Contest 2018: At Eurovision

+Semi-final

+Christabelle took part in technical rehearsals on 1 and 4 May, followed by dress rehearsals on 9 and 10 May.
+This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

+The Maltese performance featured Christabelle wearing a tight black long sleeved turtle neck and a black leather skirt with an uneven hemline, and performing together with one dancer.
+The performance began with Christabelle standing in the centre of a cube prop with four diagonal double-sided screens, displaying videos of people in a box, with an augmented reality heart appearing over her chest and a globe image appearing during the first verse.
+In the second verse, Christabelle came out of the cube for the dancer to take her place for the remainder of the performance.
+The performance also utilised lasers and pyrotechnics.
+Christabelle was joined by four off-stage backing vocalists: Anna Azzopardi, Josef Tabone, Pamela Bezzina and Petra Zammit.
+The dancer featured during the performance was Anthea Zammit who previously represented Malta at the Eurovision Young Dancers 2015.

+At the end of the show, Malta was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
+It was later revealed that Malta placed thirteenth in the semi-final, receiving a total of 101 points: 8 points from the televoting and 93 points from the juries.

 Voting

 Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with their names published before the contest to ensure transparency.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member as well as the nation's televoting results were released shortly after the grand final.

+Below is a breakdown of points awarded to Malta and awarded by Malta in the second semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows: